yoren/gravityflow/readme.txt

 == ChangeLog ==

+= 1.3.0.11 =
+- Added the Disable auto-formatting setting for the assignee, rejection, and approval email messages.

 = 1.3.0.10 =
 - Added the generic map step setting type.
 - Added the workflow_current_status entry meta to track the status of steps that can end in a status other than 'complete'.